mascaldotfr/CoRT/api/README.md

 ## About

-Each API has a README.md explaining what they do.
+Each API endpoint has a README.md explaining what they do.

 The whole API is written in PHP.